hoxxep/portable-hash/README.md

 - [ ] Tests and example implementations, including rapidhash, Sha256, BLAKE3, and SipHasher.
 - [ ] Final comment period.
 - [ ] Stabilise with 1.0.

+## Versioning

+1.0 will mark the first stable release of portable-hash.
+Before then, consider this trait unstable.

+Major version bumps will occur for:
+- Breaking API changes.
+- Hash output changes in any way:
+  - Changes to the `PortableHash` implementation of a basic type.
+  - Changes to the default behaviour of a `PortableHasher` method.

+Minor version bumps will occur for:
+- API additions.
+- New `PortableHash` implementations.

+Users must be able to fix to a specific major version of `portable-hash`.
+Any library with a `portable-hash` dependency should make a major version bump of their crate if they change the major version of `portable-hash`, unless their trait offers support for multiple versions of `PortableHash`.